-T

 Director of OCS of the

 resolution and activities

 performed in order to reach

 the resolution.

 Appendix G: Upon admission and at Current language is in compliance with

 Participant least annually thereafter, and supports 42 CFR 441.301(c)(4)(i)-

-Safeguards every service provider is (v) of the Final Rule
+Safeguards every service provider is (v) of the Final Rule $(v) = (v) + $

-G-1: Response to required to provide
+- required to provide (v) of the Final Kule

-Critical Events or individuals receiving
+G-1: Response to Critical Events or individuals receiving

+Incidents -

-Incidents services and/or their legal
+1915c Intellectual services and/or their legal

-1915c Intellectual guardians, both orally and
+Disabilities guardians, both orally and

-Disabilities in writing, the DMH's and
+in writing, the DMH's and

 Developmental program's procedures for

 Disabilities Waiver protecting individuals from

-abuse exploitation and any

-other form of abuse.
+abuse exploitation and any other form of abuse.
 Each

 individual/legal guardian is

 provided a written copy of

 their rights.
 Program staff

 reviews the rights with

 each individual/legal

 guardian and the

 individual/legal guardian

 signs the form indicating

 the rights have been

 presented to them both

 orally and in writing, in a

 way which is

 understandable to them.

-Contained in the rights is

-information about how the
+Contained in the rights is information about how the

 individual/legal

+e

 representative can report

 any suspected violation of

 rights and/or grievances, to the DMH Office of

 Consumer Supports.
-The

-toll free Help Line number
+The toll free Help Line number

 is posted in prominent

 places throughout each

 program site.
 Upon

 admission and at least

 annually thereafter,

 individuals are also

 provided information, in

+provided information, in

+writing and orally about

 writing and orally, about

 the procedures for filing a

-grievance.
+Annond' C grievance.
+Cumont longuage is in a second in a second

 Appendix G: Providers are prohibited Current language is in compliance with

 Participant from the use of mechanical and supports Final Rule but is silent on

 Safeguards restraints, unless being the following verbiage which will be

 G-2: Safeguards used for adaptive support. added with the 2018 waiver renewal

 Concerning A mechanical restraint is ID/DD submitted 4/20/2016 to comply

 Restraints and the use of a mechanical with 42 CFR 441.301(c)(4)(iii) of the

 Restrictive device, material, or Final Rule:

 Interventions equipment attached or

 1915c Intellectual adjacent to the individual's Providers must establish and implement

 Disabilities body that he or she cannot policies and procedures that physical

 Developmental easily remove that restricts restraint is utilized only for the time

 Disabilities Waiver freedom of movement or necessary to address and de-escalate the

 normal access to one's behavior requiring such intervention and

 body.
 Providers are in accordance with the approved

 prohibited from the use of individualized plan for use of physical

 chemical restraints.
 A restraint.
 Additionally, individuals must

 chemical restraint is a not be restrained for more than fifteen

 medication used to control (15) minutes at any one time.
 They must

 behavior or to restrict the be released after those fifteen (15)

 individual's freedom of minutes.
 A face-to-face assessment must

 movement and is not take place while the individual is being

 standard treatment of the restrained.

 individual's medical or

 psychiatric condition.

 Providers must ensure that

 all staff who may utilize

 physical restraint/escort

 successfully complete

 training and hold Mandt

 certification.
 Providers

 utilizing physical

 restraint(s)/escort must

 establish, implement, and

 comply with written

 policies and procedures

 specifying appropriate use

 of physical restraint/escort.

 In emergency situations

 physical restraint(s)/escort

 may be utilized only when

 it is determined crucial to

 protect the individual from

-protect the marvidual mon